| Real Name | George B. Kaiser |

 Kaiser's nephew is actor Tim Blake Nelson.[18]

-- His first wife was Betty Eudene.
-Betty was a prominent literacy advocate volunteering more than 7,000 hours with the Tulsa City-County Library's literacy program.
+Kaiser's first wife was Betty Eudene, a prominent literacy advocate.
 Betty died in 2002.[19]
 The couple had three children: Philip, Leah and Emily.
 They also have five grandchildren: Shai, Eytan, Aidan, Ilan, and Ben.[19]

-- His second wife is Myra Block, who is a curator, authority on fiber art and founder of 108 Contemporary.[5]
-She is the daughter of Tulsa oilman and philanthropist Charles Goodall,[5] known for establishing the small cities program on the Council of Jewish Federations.[20]
+Kaiser's second wife is Myra Block, a curator, authority on fiber art and founder of 108 Contemporary.[5]
+She is the daughter of Tulsa oilman and philanthropist Charles Goodall.[5][20]
 The couple divides their time between Tulsa, Oklahoma, and San Francisco, California.

 Kaiser is affiliated with the Egalitarian Conservative Congregation B'Nai Emunah.[5]